WoodrowShigeru/optimize-svg/README.md

 ## What it does

+Reduces filesize by removing unnecessary characters.

 * Remove elements that are hidden (`display:none`).
-* Remove whitespace between nodes (work in progress).
+* Remove whitespace between nodes.

 Example input: